Logiqx/gps-guides/guidance/garmin/usage/README.md

 #### Activity Mode

 It is important to note that different activity modes implement their own unique filtering and smoothing.
-The implementation of each activity is unique to the watch manufacturer and this page shows[] the "Stand up Paddling" activity of Garmin for illustrative purposes.
+The implementation of each activity is unique to the watch manufacturer and this page shows the stand up paddleboarding activity of Garmin for illustrative purposes.

-The image below compares speeds from an Forerunner 255 (red), vívoactive 3 (green), and vívoactive 4 (magenta) against a 5 Hz [Motion](https://www.motion-gps.com/) GPS (blue).
-The poor accuracy from all of the watches is very clear, and entirely due to use of the "Stand Up Paddleboarding" activity with its heavy filtering / smoothing.
+The image below compares speeds from a Forerunner 255 (red), vívoactive 3 (green), and vívoactive 4 (magenta) against a 5 Hz [Motion](https://www.motion-gps.com/) GPS (blue).
+The poor accuracy from all of the watches is very clear, and entirely due to use of the stand up paddleboarding activity with its heavy filtering / smoothing.

 ![activity-sup](img/activity-sup.png)